Biden, Obama set for clash with Trump in Pennsylvania

 “Anytime there’s focus on Trump, it benefits our side of the aisle,” said Rep. Brendan Boyle (D-Pa.), who is one of the two Philadelphia-based members of Congress.
 “I personally know Republicans who hope he remains banned from Twitter because they know that the more visible Trump is, the better for Democrats.”

-Even more-so than Trump, Democrats are trying to tie Republicans across the ticket to Mastriano, who Republicans routinely have panned for having one of the worst campaigns on the 2022 map.
-The Pa.-based GOP operative predicted that Mastriano will lose to Shapiro by between 7 and 12 points, creating issues for Oz and down ballot congressional candidates.
+Even moreso than Trump, Democrats are trying to tie Republicans across the ticket to Mastriano, who Republicans routinely have panned for having one of the worst campaigns on the 2022 map.
+The Pennsylvania-based GOP operative predicted that Mastriano will lose to Shapiro by between 7 and 12 points, creating issues for Oz and down-ballot congressional candidates.

-“I do think that the Oz team and the ecosystem have done a really good job at separating him from Mastriano,” the operative said, adding that anything over 10 percent “starts to get troubling” for Oz.
+“I do think that the Oz team and the ecosystem have done a really good job at separating him from Mastriano,” the operative said, adding that any Shapiro lead over 10 percent “starts to get troubling” for Oz.